visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingCache.md

    - This approach is simple but may result in serving stale data if the expiration time is too long.

 2. **Event-Based Invalidation:**
    - The cache is invalidated based on specific events or changes in the underlying data.
-When the data changes, the corresponding cache entries are marked as invalid.
+Cache should be automatically invalidated when data is updated at source.
    - This approach requires a mechanism to detect and propagate changes to the cache.

+2. **Manual Invalidation:**
+   - we can Explicitly remove or update the cache when data is updated with the help of API endpoint.
+   .

 ### Cache Eviction: